-If your dog is afraid of thunderstorms, he or she may try to hide, whine, pant, or even attempt to escape the house by chewing or pawing at doors or walls.
-It can be quite disturbing to see your dog in such obvious discomfort and feel powerless to help.
+If your dog is afraid of thunderstorms, he or she may try to hide, whine, pant, or even attempt to escape the house.
+It can be quite disturbing to see your dog in such discomfort and feel powerless to help.

-The good news is that there are several things you can try to help a dog who is afraid of thunderstorms.
-This article will take a look at what may be causing the problem, as well as a few possible solutions that often work to help dogs cope with Astraphobia, a.k.a. fear of thunderstorms.
+The good news is that there are several methods you can use to help a dog who is afraid of thunderstorms.
+This article will take a look at what may be causing the problem, as well as a few possible solutions that often work to help dogs cope with astraphobia, a.k.a. fear of thunderstorms.

 What Causes Fear of Thunderstorms in Dogs?

 Despite multiple research studies on canine astraphobia, the exact cause of fear of storms in dogs is not entirely understood.
 Many theories have been developed, and it may be the case that different canines come by their phobia in different ways.

 Some of our canine companions may be more susceptible to noise-related phobias thanks to their genes.
 Certain breeds may be more sensitive to loud noises or just have a higher level of vigilance.
 For example, fear of thunderstorms is a common problem that many people with German Shepherds report.
 However, this is only anecdotal evidence and has not been confirmed by scientific research.

 Another factor that may play a role in the development of this common phobia is how much early socialization and exposure a dog gets as a puppy.
 Dogs that are given positive reinforcement and praise in many different environments when young may be more confident as adults, and less prone to developing phobias later in life.

 Trauma associated with loud noises can also play a role.
 For example, dogs are very sensitive to the emotions of their people.
 If they pick up on your nervousness, thunder can be something they learn to fear.